twadolowski/MaPT_19_20_I/lab_03/README.md

 `g++ -o helloworld helloworld.cc`

-6. in the directery ( w którym znajduje się `helloworld.cpp`) should appear an executable file `helloworld.out `,
+6. in the directery ( in which the `helloworld.cc` is placed) should appear an executable file `helloworld.out `,

 Run the program using command (in console):